asyncapi/website/pages/blog/miniseries-part_1.md

 * Part 4: Introducing new changes when using code generation
 * Part 5: The path to 1 billion players - Scaling the applications and finding bottlenecks with code generation

-> Don't see this blog post series as anything other then an example workflow, this is purely how I do it with my applications and how I use AsyncAPI and it's tooling to my advantage.
+> Don't see this blog post series as anything other than an example workflow, this is purely how I do it with my applications and how I use AsyncAPI and its tooling to my advantage.
 Use this as an inspiration to finding an approach that works for you.

 # Backstory

-Back in 2019 when I started contributing to the tooling of AsyncAPI, I was still in university studying for a masters in software engineering, and had at that point been a student developer at a company called [EURISCO](http://eurisco.dk/), for about 3 years.
-Beside that I have always had side projects that I worked on in my spare time, and it was one of these side projects that sparked my need for AsyncAPI.
+Back in 2019 when I started contributing to the tooling of AsyncAPI, I was still in university studying for a master's in software engineering and had at that point been a student developer at a company called [EURISCO](http://eurisco.dk/), for about 3 years.
+Besides that, I have always had side projects that I worked on in my spare time, and it was one of these side projects that sparked my need for AsyncAPI.

-My side project at that time was a [Rust](https://rust.facepunch.com/) game server plugin which collected in game events, such as when a player farms resources, kills another player, loots a container, etc, and send them to a backend.
-Later these could be extracted by an API to display the players progression and detailed account on what the player did on the game server.
+My side project at that time was a [Rust](https://rust.facepunch.com/) game server plugin that collected in-game events, such as when a player farms resources, kills another player, loots a container, etc, and send them to a backend.
+Later these could be extracted by an API to display the player's progression and detailed account of what the player did on the game server.

-Initially I used OpenAPI to describe the API and the great thing was their tooling allowed me generate clients and servers in different languages which really speed up the implementation process.
+Initially, I used OpenAPI to describe the API and the great thing was their tooling allowed me to generate clients and servers in different languages which speed up the implementation process.

 I soon encountered a use case that required me to push data to the game server, and solving this with REST was possible, but cumbersome.
-So I started exploring different alternatives, in terms of event driven architecture, however, none could be described using OpenAPI removing tooling, so I had to find alternatives.
+So I started exploring different alternatives, in terms of event-driven architecture, however, none could be described using OpenAPI removing tooling, so I had to find alternatives.

 That was when I vaguely remembered a meeting in the company where AsyncAPI was mentioned.
 Around that time, at work, we began to switch from a custom socket protocol to [NATS](https://nats.io/), and at the same time they spend some time figuring out how to mainstream the process and document the API's, and this is where they found and adopted AsyncAPI.
-So I started to use AsyncAPI in my project, which sparked my first ever contribution to an open source project, but that is a story for another time, maybe.
+So I started to use AsyncAPI in my project, which sparked my first ever contribution to an open-source project, but that is a story for another time, maybe.

 So this blog post is a dedication to that experience, showcasing how I use AsyncAPI to document and generate code to speed up the development process, and maybe spark your interest in helping us build the best tooling possible.